 Figure 6.
 A demonstration of a hippocampal recording using an sCMOS camera during the trace conditioning eye blink experiment.
+A. The timeline for trials in this experiment.
+Each trial begins with a baseline inter-trial interval, followed by a tone and an optional puff, followed again by a temporally jittered inter-trial interval.
 B. A max-minus-mean projection of the entire field of view and (right) an overlay of the identified ROIs plotted on top of a max-minus-mean image, both over the course of the first 3 videos in a recording session.
 C. The mean, trial-averaged response for each of the identified ROIs, centered at tone onset.
 The three black lines indicate tone start, tone termination, and puff start, from left to right, respectively.
 ROIs are sorted by their mean, trial-averaged fluorescence between the end of the tone and start of the puff.
 D. Two example neurons and their ∆F/F waveforms around all 40 trials.
 Dotted line indicates puff onset.

 6. Tables